Jessica Mary Albery: Works and career

 As there was little work available at the time when she completed her training, Albery began her career by observing buildings under construction in the City of London, including Sir Edwin Cooper's Royal Mail Office, thereby learning in a hands-on way from close contact with foremen, clerks of works and the wider building trades.

 Albery then worked with her fellow student from the Architectural Association and life-long friend Judith Ledeboer.
 During the 1930s Albery actually worked as an architect in Ledeboer's office and also in that of another former Architectural Association student, Judith Townsend.

 It was in this period that Albery designed and built five chalk pisé houses, influenced by the Arts and Crafts style, near Andover, Hampshire.
 These chalk houses were built by local labourers under a foreman supervised by Albery, drawing upon her personal experience of working on building sites.

 During part of the Second World War, Albery worked as a volunteer ambulance driver for the London Auxiliary Ambulance Service.

-Also during the Second World War Jessica Albery moved into working on town planning, for example, with Max Lock at Middlesbrough.
-Albery later worked at Basildon New Town.
+During this time, Albery also moved into working on town planning in Middlesbrough and later on the development of Basildon as a new town.

+As an entry in a design competition, Albery submitted plans for housing on the site of Churchill Gardens, Pimlico, but these remained unbuilt, with the site now being occupied by a Powell & Moya designed scheme.

 Albery continued to work as an architect, but later became assistant regional planning officer to the Ministry of Town and Country Planning.
+Albery also worked in the Kent County Planning Office at Maidstone, Kent.

-Albery was a member, later a Fellow, of the Royal Institute of British Architects and a co-author, along with Ledeboer, Jane Drew and Elizabeth Denby, of an influential report in 1944.
+Albery was a member, later a Fellow, of the Royal Institute of British Architects (RIBA).
+Along with Judith Ledeboer, Jane Drew and Elizabeth Denby, Albery was a member of the RIBA Housing Group, and together with them, published a report in 1944 on the future of housing.
 She was also a member, later a Fellow, of the Royal Town Planning Institute, and held a Diploma in Town Planning.

-Her interest and experience in this area are evident in an unbuilt competition entry dating from about 1946 for housing on the site of Churchill Gardens in Pimlico (ultimately occupied by a scheme designed by Powell & Moya).

-Amongst other things, Churchill Gardens were famous at the time for having their hot water supply relayed directly from the Battersea Power Station.

 Albery was a member of the Institute of Landscape Architects (now the Landscape Institute).

-For a while Albery worked in the Kent County Planning Office at Maidstone, Kent.

-Albery also taught the principles of architecture and of building construction at The Brixton School of Building.
+Albery taught the principles of architecture and building construction at The Brixton School of Building.

-In due course Albery became one of Her Majesty's Town & Country Planning Inspectors at the Ministry of Housing & Local Government (later the Department of the Environment), conducting public planning enquiries across the country.
+Albery became one of Her Majesty's Town & Country Planning Inspectors at the Ministry of Housing & Local Government (later the Department of the Environment), conducting public planning enquiries across the country.